 As far as this one goes, it’s somewhat is a grey area, just like everything regarding health is.

 Simply because working hours, schedules, and job requirements themselves differ from one bank to another, because some people are better suited than others to perform this job, and because environments are different as well.

-There are also a lot of exaggerations when it comes to actually performing this job.
+There are also a lot of exaggerations when it comes to performing this job.
 This is why the health issue is considered more or less an urban myth.

-By only doing the math, you’ll quickly come to the conclusion that 100 hours per week would mean 20 hours per day for a 5 business day-week or approximately 14 hours a day for a 7 business day week.
+By only doing the math, you’ll quickly conclude that 100 hours per week would mean 20 hours per day for a five business day-week or approximately 14 hours a day for a 7 business day week.

 Indeed, working as an investment banker will mean you have to work longer hours than anybody else.
 But this comes closer to 60 or 65 hours a week, not 100, which comes down to 13 hours on a 5-day week and 9 hours for a 7-day week.

 In 2012, The University of Southern California conducted a study on investment bankers.
 They followed 24 entry-level bankers for two years and monitored everything they did.

 The study claimed they worked 100 hours per week all through their first year and 80 all through the second.
 In their fourth year of banking, they were followed up with some interviews.